jackyzha0/jackyzha0.github.io/content/thoughts/Rhizome Research Log.md

 		- This is solved with the epoch-based approach below
 	- However this requires fixed membership as it seems to completely mishandle cases where members leave the group (can no longer get a whole safety-certificate)
 		- This is potentially solved by signalling departure and setting an inactivity timeout for nodes
-			- Thought using heartbeats to refresh inactivity timeout feels counter to the whole CRDT ethos of offline support
+			- Though using heartbeats to refresh inactivity timeout feels counter to the whole CRDT ethos of offline support
-- Epoch-based mode
+- Rollback-based mode
+	- Attaching an epoch to each non-commutative operation (this is effectively making the implicit causal dependency explicit)
+	- This implies that each CRDT requires the ability to undo and redo operations between non-commutative operations
+		- Not all computation is reversible though (e.g. entropy increasing operations like blurring), how do we reconcile this?
+		- Can we utilize the hashgraph to do git-like rebasing to avoid having to implement a redo?

 ### January 1st
 - More thoughts on access control
 - *[Distributed Access Control for Collaborative Applications using CRDTs](https://hal.inria.fr/hal-03584553/file/papoc.pdf)* uses a total ordering of roles in order to resolve access conflicts
 	- However, in the case of two top-level administrators revoking access, the same problem occurs
 	- Additionally, it is not not always possible to totally order a set of permissions.
-Consider one person with access to file 1 but not file 1 and another person with access to file 2 but not file 1.
+Consider one person with access to file 1 but not file 2 and another person with access to file 2 but not file 1.
 	- "Combining CRDTs for data with CRDTs for policies raises several challenges.
 Conflicts between two concurrent operations based on diverging policies cannot be safely resolved."
 		- They resolve this by attaching an epoch to each policy change
+			- The epoch doesn’t grow in size, but merely refers to a parent operation that last changed the policy.
 		- This implies that each CRDT requires the ability to undo and redo operations between epochs
-		- This also limited 'effective' commutativity to the range of epochs.
+		- Undo-redo may be expensive if it happens a lot!
 The assumption here is that policy changes are rare so this doesn't happen very often
 - Garbage Collection
 	- Two part series ([pt1](http://web.archive.org/web/20200621012528/http://composition.al/CMPS290S-2018-09/2018/11/12/implementing-a-garbage-collected-graph-crdt-part-1-of-2.html) and [pt2](http://web.archive.org/web/20200214095630/http://composition.al/CMPS290S-2018-09/2018/12/08/implementing-a-garbage-collected-graph-crdt-part-2-of-2.html))
 	- Why GC is hard: